 You’ll find most of the lecture content here for free.

 Parts of the airway session and all of the trauma session is missing because the conference venue had issues with internet upload speeds.
 Also, a few speakers declined to be live streamed.
-We will upload the missing sessions and maybe a few more edited talks as soon as possible.

 Fluid therapy 1

 01.21 Rob Mac Sweeney: Overview of scientific evidence for fluid resuscitation (sorry to Rob for less than ideal feed – wait for better version)

 35.10 Jon-Émile Kenny: Prone position and the right ventricle

 01.10.36 Peter Bentzer: The role of albumin in resuscitation of the critically ill